TenmaYuuki/31243CapstoneB_11417540/Output/README.md

-# Outputs produced from the R Code uploaded in the "R-Code" subdirectory
+# Outputs produced from the project's code